 - Uncontrolled eye movement

 - Unusually warm skin

-Most of the side effects following ketamine infusions are temporary and gradually subside following an infusion until they are completely gone after a full night of sleep.
-It is uncommon that patients require medical attention.
-As the patient’s body adapts to the medication during a series of infusions, side effects may not reoccur or may be less intense.
-The treatment provider may also be able to guide the patient about ways to minimize or prevent some of the side effects.
+Most of the known esketamine side effects are temporary and gradually subside following treatment until they are completely gone after a full night of sleep.
+We have very limited experience with esketamine and the available research on it is very limited.
+The treatment provider may be able to guide the patient about ways to minimize or prevent some of the side effects.
 Antiemetics for nausea and other medications can be given as adjuvants to help prevent or minimize side effects.

-If any of the side effects persist, become bothersome, or the patient has questions, they should contact their provider.
+If any of the side effect of ketamine persist, become bothersome, or the patient has questions, they should contact their provider.
 Minor changes in the cardiovascular, respiratory, and other bodily functions may occur in some cases.
 For instance, the blood pressure, pulse rate, or heart rate may increase.
 These changes in vital signs usually normalize without intervention.
 In some cases, medicine may be used.